 Yuan Wang University of South Florida Ph.D.
-Candidate Tampa, FL Email: yuanwang1@mail.usf.edu Yuan Wang is currently a Ph.D.
-Candidate advised by Dr. Yu Zhang in the Department of Civil & Environmental Engineering at the University of South Florida (USF).
-Yuan's research has involved the use of techniques from micro-simulation, econometric modeling, machine learning and deep learning to help airport planners and air traffic management to make decision under the environment of next generation of ground transportation and air traffic management.
+Candidate Tampa, FL Email: yuanwang1@mail.usf.edu Yuan Wang is currently a doctorate candidate advised by Dr. Yu Zhang in the Department of Civil & Environmental Engineering at the University of South Florida (USF).
+Yuan's research has involved the use of techniques from micro-simulation, econometric modeling, machine learning, and deep learning to help airport planners and air traffic management to make a decision under the environment of next generation of ground Transportation and air traffic management.
 Her dissertation topic is "Dynamic Prediction of Runway Configuration and Airport Acceptance Rate" using deep learning technics by applying multi-source weather forecast.
-Under the ACRP Graduate Research Award Program, Yuan developed a simulation platform to analyze the impacts of fully automated vehicle to airport landside planning, operation and design, and discussed possible strategies that can help airports generate revenue in the era of emerging AVs.
+Under the ACRP Graduate Research Award Program, Yuan developed a simulation platform to analyze the impacts of the fully automated vehicle to airport landside planning, operation, and design and discussed possible strategies that can help airports generate revenue in the era of emerging AVs in the program year 2017-2018.

 Quinton White University of North Carolina Ph.D.
-Candidate Chapel Hill, NC Email: arlynng@live.unc.edu Quinton White is a Ph.D. candidate in Economics at the University of North Carolina in Chapel Hill, NC.
+Candidate Chapel Hill, NC Email: arlynng@live.unc.edu Quinton White is a doctoral candidate in Economics at the University of North Carolina in Chapel Hill, NC.
 His research is in Empirical IO and Public Economics, with a focus on taxation in the aviation industry.
 Other research interests include vertical integration, price discrimination, machine learning methods, and the economics of networks.
-Before pursuing a Ph.D., Quinton studied Economics and Sociology at Furman University.
+Before pursuing a Ph.D., He studied Economics and Sociology at Furman University.
 After working in Business and Football Operations for the Miami Dolphins for a year, Quinton worked at the U.S. Census Bureau as a Survey Statistician where he served as the primary analyst on the residential and home health care industries.
 Quinton is married with one child.
-Quinton was the recipient of a 2017-2018 ACRP Graduate Research Award.
+Quinton was the recipient of a 2017-2018 ACRP Graduate Research Award preparing research on "Taxation in the Aviation Industry: Insights and Challenges."